showame/showame.github.io/docs/_posts/2024-02-03-Threat-Model-GPT.markdown

 ---
 layout: post
-title: "Threat Model GPT"
+title: "Threat Model GPT is out!"
 date: 2024-02-03 12:27:56 +0100
 categories: AI Security
-tags: GPT ThreatModeling
+tags: GPT ThreatModeling AI Security
 ---

-# About Threat Model GPT
+Yes, you got it right.
+I've taken the leap and published [one of my GPTs](https://chat.openai.com/g/g-aMj6Bj48D-threat-model-gpt).

-I've published a GPT for the first time, hurray!
+A few conversations with some colleagues and friends motivated me to open it to the public, and voilà, now it's out there in the GPT store!
+So let me tell you a little about it.

 Lately I have been busy with threat modeling, and while doing this I realized how great it would be to have a dedicated assistant, which is why I've built Threat Model GPT.